-Electives (for a B.A. degree 6 hours of elective credit must be Foreign Language 201-202) 13-25 credit hrs.
-Completed Total Hours Required 120 1 Normally students will receive a Pachelor of Science dearee.
-Students who wish to pursue a
+Electives (for a B.A. degree 6 hours of el must be Foreign Language 201-202) ective credit 13-25 credit hrs.
+Completed

+Total Hours Required3
-1 Normally students will receive a Bachelor of Science degree.
-Students who wish to pursue a Bachelor of Arts degree must complete foreign language U201 and U202.

-- 2 A minimum grade of C is required. - 3 A minimum grade of C is required in all major courses.

-4 To enroll in all psychology courses, prerequisites must be completed with a C or higher.
-5 18 credit hours of psychology (12 credit hours from core courses, three credit hours from PSYC U402 and three credit hours from senior seminar) applied toward graduation must be awarded by USC Upstate.
-In order to enroll in senior seminar, a student must have completed all of the prerequisite courses with a minimum grade of C.

-6 A psychology course used to meet major requirements may not be attempted more than twice.
+- 1 Normally students will receive a Bachelor of Science degree.
+Students who wish to pursue a Bachelor of Arts degree must complete foreign language U201 and U202. - 2 A minimum grade of C is required. - 3 A minimum grade of C is required in all major courses. - 4 To enroll in all psychology courses, prerequisites must be completed with a C or higher. - 5 18 credit hours of psychology (12 credit hours from core courses, three credit hours from courses at the 400-level and three credit hours from senior seminar) applied toward graduation must be awarded by USC Upstate.
+In order to enroll in senior seminar, a student must have completed all of the prerequisite courses with a minimum grade of C. - 6 A psychology course used to meet major requirements may not be attempted more than twice.
 Attempts include receiving a "W", "WF", and "Audit."
 Appeals to this policy may be made to the Psychology Academic Affairs Committee.

-Minor in Child Advocacy Studies
+Minor in Child Advocacy Studies Student Worksheet